-LoadSim results show the response time each for each server, the time in milliseconds it took to complete a request.
+LoadSim results shows the response time each for each server, the time in milliseconds it took to complete a request.
 Since the object of the server is to handle as many requests as possible, lower scores, which show a server able to handle more requests in a given time, are better.
 Generally the most important point is the median 95th percentile, which means 95 percent of the time the server handled request at that level.

 People usually run LoadSim tests on servers with large disk storage systems, i.e., a large number of total disk drives.
 Since our testing focused on small business servers, which do not typically have a large number of disks, the scaling between the servers was not as good as the other benchmarks.
 The systems were mostly bottlenecked waiting on the disk, prohibiting a large amount of scaling.
-This bottleneck created an inverse relationship between SysBench and LoadSim results: as SysBench scores increased, LoadSim scores dropped and vice versa.

 For testing we used 100 Microsoft Exchange mailboxes; all of the servers could handle the load while performing other tasks.
-However, the Quad-Core Intel Xeon processor X3350-based server handled the load better than the Intel Pentium Dual-core processor E2160-based server while the Quad-Core Intel Xeon processor X3220-based server handled the load better than both other servers.
-The Quad-Core Intel Xeon processor X3220-based server's faster response time is most likely due to the aforementioned disk bottleneck as the Quad-Core Intel Xeon processor X3350-based server wins SysBench by a large margin.
+However, the Quad-Core Intel Xeon processor E5335-based server handled the load better than the other two servers.